CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 * actions performed: actions performed to roll back a state (e.g., UNLOCK; BURN).

-* proofs: a lock-evidence proof specific to the DLT [ODAP]
+* proofs: a lock-evidence proof specific to the DLT [SATP]